mikro-orm/mikro-orm/docs/docs/defining-entities.md

 const passwordHash = await user.passwordHash.load();
 ```

-For object-like types, if you choose to use the reference wrappers, you should use the `ScalarReference<T>` type explicitly.
+For object-like types, if you choose to use the reference wrappers, you should use the `ScalarRef<T>` type explicitly.
 For example, you might want to lazily load a large JSON value:

 ```ts
 @Property({ type: 'json', nullable: true, lazy: true, ref: true })